 1 Costa Sud and Costa Verde, Sardinia

 Southwest of Sardinia's capital of Cagliari, SP 71 winds through spectacular scenery of promontories and islands.
 Sandy beaches hide in coves between headlands topped by round towers that were built when western Sardinia was under Spanish control.
 A World Wildlife Fund reserve protects birds, wild boar, and indigenous deer in the mountains behind.
 The coast swings north to the almost deserted white sands of the Costa Verde, where a broad plain separates the sea and mountains.
-These are some of Sardinia's most beautiful, longest, and least-used beaches, where even in August, you'll find long stretches of empty sands.
+These are some of Sardinia's longest, least-used, and most beautiful beaches, where even in August, you'll find long stretches of empty sands.
 Behind the beaches lie the Dune di Scivu, among Europe's tallest sand dunes.

-One of Europe's top Thalassotherapy centers is at the resort town of Pula, using natural seawater for therapy, and the major archeological site of Nora is at the end of a beautiful nearby beach.
+One of Europe's top Thalassotherapy centers is at the Forte Village Resort in Pula, using natural seawater for therapy, and the major archeological site of Nora is at the end of a beautiful nearby beach.
 Built by Phoenicians, Nora is today a huge open-air museum of Sardinian antiquity, with remains of its Roman and Phoenician past.
 Toppled walls of massive Roman baths tower over the street, and the Roman theater is still used for summer performances.
-Where else can you find a world-class ancient city at the end of a beautiful white sand beach?
+Where else can you find a world-class ancient city at the end of a beautiful white-sand beach?

 Accommodation: Where to Stay in Sardinia